Please use the menu below to navigate to any article section:

 2. Buying right

-At Metropole, we always aim to secure property an “investment grade” property for our clients – one that will outperform the averages with regards to capital growth.
+At Metropole, we always aim to secure property as an “investment grade” property for our clients – one that will outperform the averages with regards to capital growth.

 And we recognise that 80% of the heavy lifting of a property’s performance comes down to its location.